krahets/hello-algo/docs-en/chapter_hashing/index.md

 !!! abstract

-    In the world of computing, a hash table is like a wise librarian.
+    In the world of computing, a hash table is akin to an intelligent librarian.

-    He knows how to calculate index numbers, allowing it to quickly locate the target book.
+    It understands how to compute index numbers, enabling swift retrieval of the desired book.